3D artist Luis Miranda gives insight into meeting your motion design heroes, networking, and strong opinions about Disney rides.

 Feel free to reach out in the DMs if you have any questions!

-Luis is currently a TA for Cinema 4D Basecamp.
+Luis is currently a Teaching Assistant for Cinema 4D Basecamp.
 If you have ever wanted to take a deep-dive into the world of 3D check out Cinema 4D Basecamp here at School of Motion.